A problem solver masquerading as a content person. Loves a good dry cappuccino.

-The information on this page is now more usable:
+The information on this page now tells a story.

 - You can now see at a glance where graduates of this program end up and how the categories compare to each other (I was surprised how many alumni went into the corporate sector!)

-- Instead of having to slog through each year section, then reading each piece of information, trying to find which alumni are in research, you can quickly jump to just the research section, and then decide who you’re going to contact to see if they’re looking for research assistants.
+- Instead of having to slog through each year section, then reading each piece of information, trying to find which alumni are in research, you can quickly jump to just the research section, where all the people are listed (descending by year) and then decide who you’re going to contact to see if they’re looking for research assistants.
 It’s all who you know! 🙂